2025 TSport 200

 The 2025 TSport 200 was the 15th stock car race of the 2025 NASCAR Craftsman Truck Series, and the 4th iteration of the event.
 The race was held on Friday, July 25, 2025, at the Lucas Oil Indianapolis Raceway Park in Brownsburg, Indiana, a 0.686 mi permanent quad-oval shaped racetrack.
-The race took the scheduled 200 laps to complete.
+The race went the entire scheduled 200 laps as scheduled to complete.

 Layne Riggs, driving for Front Row Motorsports, would win the race in a dominating fashion, winning both stages and led a race-high 160 laps to earn his fourth career NASCAR Craftsman Truck Series win, and his second of the season.
 To fill out the podium, Corey Day, driving for Spire Motorsports, and pole-sitter Corey Heim, driving for Tricon Garage, would finish 2nd and 3rd, respectively.

 Following the race, Heim claimed the regular season championship two races early.
 Stewart Friesen, who originally finished in third, was disqualified after post-race inspection due to a height violation.
 He was credited with a 35th-place finish.

 Report

-Lucas Oil Indianapolis Raceway Park, the track where the race will be held.
+Lucas Oil Indianapolis Raceway Park, the track where the race was officially held.

 Lucas Oil Indianapolis Raceway Park (formerly Indianapolis Raceway Park, O'Reilly Raceway Park at Indianapolis, and Lucas Oil Raceway) is an auto racing facility in Brownsburg, Indiana, about 10 mi northwest of downtown Indianapolis.
 It includes a 0.686 mi oval track, a 2.5 mi road course (which has fallen into disrepair and is no longer used), and a 4400 ft drag strip which is among the premier drag racing venues in the world.
 The complex receives about 500,000 visitors annually.